Freenitial/Path_Killer/README.md

 **Here is supported args**:
 ```
 /folder  "C:\give\a\path"        : A folder to kill processes from.
-You can use this argument may times
+You can use this argument many times
 /logfile "%temp%\pathkiller.log" : Logs location
 /logs               1 (or 0)     : Enable logs
 /recursive          1 (or 0)     : Enable recursive search into subfolders